 What it is: A thermally insulated plastic or metal cup with an RFID chip for activation.

 Now we’re ready for the big question: should you buy it?
-I like to start with the obvious: if you don’t drink soda, Powerade, or any other beverages that are included in the Rapid Fill options, then the cup might be a bad bet for you.
+I like to start with the obvious: if you don’t drink soda, Powerade, or any other beverages that are included in the Rapid Fill options, then probably not.
 After that it gets a little murkier, so let’s break this down from two angles.
-First we’ll look at the cost effectiveness, and then some of the intangibles that might add to – or subtract from – your personal value equation.
+First we’ll look at how cost-effective the cup is, and then we’ll check out some of the intangibles that might add to (or subtract from) your personal value equation.

 The Dollars and Cents Take

-The starting point for any financial value analysis is always compared to what?
-It’s undoubtedly true that if you scored all 4,917 refills you would come out way ahead on a cost per ounce basis.
-But that number is based on Disney’s limit of 2 minutes between refills plus a 3 second fudge factor for filling the cup.
-To fully realize that value you’d have to spend your entire vacation in front of the dispenser, chugging a mug every couple of minutes, 24 hours a day for 14 straight days!
-You’d be way ahead on the cup, but I would not pay any money for that vacation experience, much less what you’d be ponying up to stay at a WDW resort.
+The starting point for any value question is always compared to what?
+It’s certain that if you scored all 19,200 refills you’d be way ahead on a cost-per-ounce basis.
+But to get that maximum value you’d have to stand in front of the dispenser chugging a mug-a-minute, 24 hours a day for 14 straight days.
+You’d be way ahead on the cup — but that doesn’t sound like a great vacation to me.